This term our topic is:

 We have got some exciting themes this year and I can’t wait to get stuck in.
 Our themes are: Fallen Fields, Road Trip USA, Potions, Blue Abyss, Traders and Raiders and Misty Mountains.
 Miss Croft.

 This half term, we will be focusing on teamwork and confidence as apart of our Brinsley Values.
 The children will be talking about what these words mean.
-In RE, we will be learning about Easter with Mrs Taylor every Tuesday.
+In RE, we will be learning about Symbols and religious expression.

-Our PE day will take place on Monday morning with the Next Level Sports Coach.
+Our PE day will take place on Friday afternoon with the Next Level Sports Coach.
 Please ensure that your child has their full PE kit in school at all times.
 Earrings should be removed at home or a letter obtained from the office if ears are newly pierced.

 In Key Stage 2, we ask that the children read to someone at home every day for 5 minutes.
 The reading may consist of a variety of texts; from novels, to recipes, newspapers and even football programmes!
 Remember to sign and comment your child’s reading record in order to received a star stamp.
 Star stamps will be awarded on the chart inside the front cover.
 The more stars you get, the more certificates you get!